olivierlabayle/JuliaTutorial.jl/README.md

 - [This youtube video](https://www.youtube.com/watch?v=QVmU29rCjaA) will take you more in depth into packages and continuous integration.
 - I am quite happy to help ;-)

-If you have any idea to improve the tutorial don't hesitate to let me know and post an issue on the Guthub repository!
+If you have any idea to improve the tutorial don't hesitate to let me know and post an issue on the Github repository!